NedelcuSebastian000/Calculator/README.md

 # Calculator
-Calculator software application who can help us solving equations.
+Calculator software application who can help us solving arithmetical equations.
 In this calculator we can set letters with values and we can use them till the end of the program

-Features:
+Features so far:

 -sum